freia-lab/e3-gersemi/plc/README.txt

 GERSEMI_PLC_2021_11_16 - KG, Added CV644 to SQ1 (FC557).
 GERSEMI_PLC_2021_11_17 - KG, Fixed a bug: creating the sHtrOn status (#RR in FC414).
 It was a logical AND instead of OR of the
 		3 heaters' status.
-GERSEMI_PLC_2021_11_22 - Fixed opening of FV641 in SQ15 step 6 amnd 8 (FC556).
+GERSEMI_PLC_2021_11_22 - KG, Fixed opening of FV641 in SQ15 step 6 amnd 8 (FC556).
-GERSEMI_PLC_2021_11_29 - Updated commissioning parameters for SQ15 (db410).
+GERSEMI_PLC_2021_11_29 - KG, Updated commissioning parameters for SQ15 (db410).
 Added turning EH641 in SQ15 steps 6-8 when TT665M > 80K.
-Set
-		The High and Low temperature to 60 and 50 K (values defined in db410) when entering state 6 and restoring the previous settings when entering state 10 or stopping SQ15 (FC563).
+		Set the High and Low temperature to 60 and 50 K (values defined in db410) when entering state 6 and restoring the previous settings when entering state 10 or stopping SQ15 (FC563).
-GERSEMI_PLC_2021_11_29 - Introduced a new states in SQ15: 6 and 7.
+GERSEMI_PLC_2021_11_30 - KG, Introduced a new states in SQ15: 6 and 7.
 State5: doing the same as in state 6 - just waiting 180s before
 		proceeding to state 7 after TT608 dropped below 5K.
 State 7: starting the PID for keeping keepin the ratio between the cold and war GHe at a given level depending of the requested temperature of the mixed gas.
 The new state transitions are ready (not tested).
 The control of all the valves but CV641 are updated to be the same in the new states 5 and 7 as